Sriep/2003RTOnlinePokerStats/README.md

 It required a lot of upkeep to support constant changes in game client software, so when the likes of poker tracker and Holdem manager started providing real-time status and HUDs I stopped development on this project.

-ICMMod is a separate program that provides ICM information for final table at tournaments.
+ICMMod is a separate program that provides ICM information for the final table at tournaments.